RecursiveError/ESPAT/readme.md

 ### Basic WiFi config

-Before using any WiFi-related function, it is necessary to set the WiFi mode.
+Before using any WiFi-related function, it is necessary to set the WiFi mode using the function: `set_WiFi_mode(mode: WiFiDriverMode)`

 ESPAT has 3 WiFi modes:
 - WiFiDriverMode.AP: to configure the module as an access point.